-Here is an all time favorite back to school art projects.
-Students to draw themselves with a focus on the eyes, and list their latest goals for the upcoming school year.
+Here’s an all time favorite back to school art project.
+Students draw themselves with a focus on the eyes, and list their goals for the upcoming school year.

-This self portrait project really does double duty as it offers a mix of drawing and writing practice, and can help students start to think of long term goals too.
-It’s never too early to think about what is important to them, and write it down, even if only in a basic list.
+This self portrait project really does double duty as it offers a mix of drawing and writing practice, and can help students start to think of long term goals they want to achieve too.
+It’s never too early to think about what is important to them, and write it down, even if only in the form of a very basic list.

 As an art project, this lesson focuses just on the top of the student’s face, and offers a little extra advice for how to draw symmetrical eyes.
 They tend to be what kids struggle with the most anyway, so it’s time well spent.

 Please note that my PDF download does include a template with school paper lines on it to print, if you wish.
 Glueing actual lined paper onto drawing paper is an option too, I just opted to make a template when I was working with hundreds of students.
 It gave students more time to just draw, and eliminated the need for scissors and glue too.

 Lastly, if a line drawing is of help, so students can have a full size view of my sample drawing, I’ve added one below and have labeled it a Coloring Page.
 Use it as you wish, it’s just one more tool to support everyone in getting their best results.